bkhartmire/asobu-server/README.md

 - Configure your .env file, which should include Cloudinary variables and a MongoDB DB_URL variable
 - Start the server with `yarn backend`

+## Note
+- This repository is a duplicate of [this one](https://github.com/code-cobalt/asobu-server), except it includes the entire git history before the server was moved into a separate repository.